jcornaz/autorel/README.md

     - CHANGELOG.md

 # Github release configuration.
 Empty by default (not creating github releases)
-# Note that publishing a valid github token to be available in the`GITHUB_TOKEN` environment variable
+# Note that publishing a github release requires a valid github token to be available in the`GITHUB_TOKEN` environment variable.
 github:

   # Github repository